 I came to the Philippines having already travelled all over mainland Southeast Asia (Thailand, Laos, Cambodia, Vietnam and Malaysia).
-I hadn’t actually planned to go to the Philippines, but having heard other travellers speak of it in such hushed tones on the backpacker trail made me spontaniously book a flight to Manila.
+I hadn’t actually planned to go to the Philippines, but having heard other travellers speak of it in such hushed tones on the backpacker trail made me spontaneously book a flight to Manila.
 Pretty much every place I had been to in Southeast Asia so far had been incredible, and so it was with some degree of disappointment that I was introduced to Manila.

 Manila is a busy, gridlocked and chaotic city.
 But it’s not busy and chaotic in an interesting otherworldly way, like Ho Chi Minh City in Vietnam where seeing seemingly infinite shoals of honking scooters flowing through the streets can be a thrill.
-In Manila you just end up stuck in traffic a lot, and most of the neighborhoods struck me as generically modern developments in a way that’s unlikely to excite a foreign visitor.
+In Manila, you just end up stuck in traffic a lot, and most of the neighbourhoods struck me as generically modern developments in a way that’s unlikely to excite a foreign visitor.

 One thing I particularly noticed coming into the city were the guards armed with shotguns or rifles everywhere.
-This is a fairly common sight in many parts of the world (for instance Latin America) but it’s not something you’ll see often in Southeast Asia, which made me feel a little uncomfortable initially.
+This is a fairly common sight in many parts of the world (like Central America) but it’s not something you’ll see often in Southeast Asia.
+This made me feel a little uncomfortable initially.